vmware-tanzu/tanzu-dev-portal/content/tanzu/tce/index.md

 ---
-description: VMware Tanzu Community Edition is a full-featured, easy to manage Kubernetes platform for learners and users.
+description: A full-featured, easy to manage Kubernetes platform for learners and users.
 It is a freely available, community supported, open source distribution of VMware Tanzu that can be installed and configured in minutes on your local workstation or your favorite cloud.
 title: Tanzu Community Edition
 icon: icon-tap
 aliases: